esper-io/console_docs/docs/compliance-policy/create-policy.md

 A hidden doc is available in both the kiosk mode and the multi-app mode.
 You can access it with 3-taps on the right corner in kiosk mode or 3-clicks on the power button in multi-app mode.
 :::

-You can now launch the Esper Setting or Wi-Fi settings directly from the third-party application.
+**Open Esper Settings or Wi-Fi settings directly-** You can now launch the Esper Setting or Wi-Fi settings directly from the third-party application.
 If the 3-tap or power button is not available, you can send intent to open the Esper settings or wifi menu now from your application.

 ```java
 fun launchEsperSettings() {